Switch Contrast

 5. Desirable skills and qualifications:

 We are seeking highly motivated and dedicated candidates.
-Desired qualifications range from genetics, biochemistry, and molecular biology to bioinformatics.
+Desired qualifications range from genetics, biochemistry, and molecular biology to bioinformatics and computational biology.
 Both wet lab and dry lab projects are available depending on the candidate.